anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ## Naming Variable Inside The Test Method

-The name of the variables that are declared in the test method must be meaningful that has same meaning with the test method name.
+The name of the variables that are declared in the test method must be meaningful that have the same meaning as the test method name.

 ```csharp
 public void Should_ThrowsException_When_PositiveAndNegative()